openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 An existing OpenID Connect OP with a native user experience (PWA or native app) issues Verifiable Credentials and stores them on the user's device linked to a private key residing on this device under the user's control.
 For every authentication request, the native user experience first checks whether this request can be fulfilled using the locally stored credentials.
 If so, it generates a presentation signed with the user's keys in order to prevent replay of the credential.

 This approach dramatically reduces latency and reduces load on the OP's servers.
-Moreover, the user can identity, authenticate, and authorize even in situations with unstable or no internet connectivity.
+Moreover, the user identification, authentication, and authorization can be done even in situations with unstable or no internet connectivity.

 # Terminology